Evanfeenstra/helix/README.md

 IOTA_PROVIDER = ***

+# these are if you want to connect to a separate MQTT broker
 MQTT_URL = ***
 MQTT_USERNAME = ***
 MQTT_PASSWORD = ***
 MQTT_TOPICS = something/#
 ```

 ### running helix locally